google/zx/docs/cli.md

 ## No extensions

-If script does not have a file extension (like `.git/hooks/pre-commit`), zx assumes that it is an [ESM](https://nodejs.org/api/modules.html#modules_module_createrequire_filename) module unless the `--ext` option is specified.
+If the script does not have a file extension (like `.git/hooks/pre-commit`), zx assumes that it is an [ESM](https://nodejs.org/api/modules.html#modules_module_createrequire_filename) module unless the `--ext` option is specified.